KelvinQiu802/bjut-cats/README.md

 1. The data needs to be inputted into a table.
    1. The basic logic is that the program reads the data from the table.
-   2. This project uses [Tencent Doc](https://docs.qq.com), and a read-only example can be found at [BJUT Cats](https://docs.qq.com/sheet/DR0ZTREtQTm9Gb29O?tab=BB08J2).
+   2. This project uses [Tencent Doc](https://docs.qq.com), and a read-only example can be found at [here](https://docs.qq.com/sheet/DR0ZTREtQTm9Gb29O?tab=BB08J2).
 2. Once the data is inputted into the table, it can be exported as a `.csv` file.
 3. Copy the exported `.csv` file into the `data` folder.